dlion/domenicoluciani/README.md

   - See the “Post Template” section for a copy‑paste front matter.
 - Deploy
   - Push to the default branch on GitHub.
 The site is GitHub Pages compatible.
+  - Optional automation: `.github/workflows/sync-bsky-notes.yml` can import daily notes from Bluesky into `_data/notes.yml` and commit them.

 Repository Layout
 -----------------